 An alternative degree:

-If you are interested in obtaining a degree with a difference, take a look at our BA (Hons) Leadership & Management (work based) degree.
+Interested in a degree that allows you to earn whilst you learn – and combines blocks of study with employment?
+Take a look at our sponsored work based degree, BA (Hons) Leadership & Management (work based) degree.

 The Universities and Colleges Admissions Service (UCAS) is a UK organisation responsible for managing applications to university and college.

 UK, EU and international students applying for most undergraduate degree courses in the UK will need to apply through UCAS.

 You submit an application via the UCAS website with a list of up to five courses.
 All choices are confidential during the application process so universities and colleges considering an application cannot see your other choices.
 Applications must be completed by mid-January of the year that you wish to start university.

 You can monitor the progress of your application using the UCAS Apply system.

 Fees for students from the UK or EU countries?